script-fu/script-fu.github.io/index.md

 *Gimp->Edit->Preferences->Folders->Scripts (add new folder)*

 * After editing and saving a script, I press the "#" key in Gimp, set up as a keyboard shortcut.
+I use "sublime" as a syntax highlighting editor.
 \
 *Gimp->Edit->Keyboard Shortcuts (Refresh Scripts)*